 To find out more information have a look at our full work programme.
 This includes what topics we will be looking at, what specific issues we will be considering and who we will be hearing evidence from.
 Please bear in mind that the programme is continually updated, and so dates and agenda items may change from those listed in the programme.

 If there's an issue you want to contribute to, let us know.
 You can either send a written contribution to email@example.com or you can attend a meeting and ask the Chair if you can speak.
 You can also suggest a topic for us to look into by filling in our 'suggestions form.'

 If you want to speak to somebody about contributing to the committee, please call our scrutiny support officer on 0161 234 3071 or email firstname.lastname@example.org.

-The Resources and Governance Scrutiny Committee has two broad roles.
-One is to keep a close eye on the Council's finances and the other is to make sure that elected Councillors can voice residents’ concerns in an effective way to different public services, such as the Council, NHS, Police and Fire.
-The Committee holds discussions with these organisations and use local knowledge of Manchester to recommend to them how they can ensure their services meet the needs of residents.
+As Councillors on the Resources and Governance Scrutiny Committee we have two broad roles.
+One is to keep a close eye on the Council's finances and the other is to make sure that the Councillors you have elected can voice your concerns in an effective way to different public services, such as the Council, NHS, Police and Fire.
+We have discussions with these organisations and use our local knowledge of Manchester to recommend to them how they can ensure their services meet your needs.